-In 2017, Latvijas Banka purchased securities issued by the Latvian government and international institutions under the PSPP; and the balance sheet item "Securities held for monetary policy purposes" grew by 2 362.7 million euro
+In 2018, Latvijas Banka purchased securities issued by the Latvian government and international institutions under the PSPP; and the balance sheet item "Securities held for monetary policy purposes" grew by 703 096 thousand euro.

-At the end of 2017, the amount of securities held by the Eurosystem for monetary policy purposes totalled 2 386 012 million euro (1 654 026 million euro at the end of 2016).
-Of them, Latvijas Banka held 6 719 984 thousand euro (4 357 306 thousand euro at the end of 2016).
+At the end of 2018, the amount of securities held by the Eurosystem for monetary policy purposes totalled 2 651 billion euro (2 386 billion euro at the end of 2017).
+Of them, Latvijas Banka held 7 423 080 thousand euro (6 719 984 thousand euro at the end of 2017).
 Pursuant to the Statute of the ESCB and of the ECB, any income and losses, if any materialise, are allocated among euro area NCBs in proportion to their share in the ECB's capital, except any risks associated with the purchases of government securities carried out by Latvijas Banka and other euro area NCBs under the PSPP.
-Of the total amount of securities held by the Eurosystem for monetary policy purposes, at the end of 2017 the amount of government securities purchased by the euro area NCBs under the PSPP totalled 1 508 842 million euro (1 002 725 million euro at the end of 2016); of them, Latvijas Banka held securities in the amount of 982 537 thousand euro (706 919 thousand euro at the end of 2016).
+Of the total amount of securities held by the Eurosystem for monetary policy purposes, at the end of 2018 the amount of government securities purchased by the euro area NCBs under the PSPP totalled 1 681 113 million euro (1 508 842 million euro at the end of 2017); of them, Latvijas Banka held securities in the amount of 1 186 436 thousand euro (982 537 thousand euro at the end of 2017).

-The ECB's Governing Council made a decision to increase the monthly amount of security purchases under the expanded APP from 60 000 million euro to 80 000 million euro from April 2016, and after March 2017 to continue monthly purchases of securities in the amount of 60 000 million euro up to December 2017, while from January 2018 to September 2018 or beyond, if necessary, to set the monthly amount of security purchases to 30 000 million euro.
+The ECB's Governing Council made a decision to increase the monthly amount of security purchases under the APP from 60 billion euro to 80 billion euro from April 2016, and after March 2017 to continue monthly purchases of securities in the amount of 60 billion euro up to December 2017.
+From January 2018 to December 2018, the monthly average net securities purchases were gradually reduced from 30 billion euro at the beginning of 2018 to 15 billion euro, continuing the respective purchases by the end of 2018.